 Dissolution of the Monasteries: Taster session with the Education Team

-The Education team deliver workshops for schools, tied closely to the exam specifications for History, enabling students the opportunity to work ‘hands-on’ with original records from the archives and to draw their own interpretations about historical events.
+The Education team delivers workshops for schools, tied closely to the exam specifications for History, enabling students the opportunity to work ‘hands-on’ with original records from the archives and to draw their own interpretations about historical events.

-In this session, the team will introduce you to our document led, enquiry based approach, focusing on some of the records that the archives holds relating to the Dissolution of the Monasteries.
+In this session, the team will introduce you to our document-led, enquiry based approach, focusing on some of the records that the archives holds relating to the Dissolution of the Monasteries.
 Working with original State Papers, you will explore some of the religious changes that occurred during Henry VIII’s reign and consider the motivations behind the dissolution.
 There will also be an opportunity to view the Valour Ecclesiasticus and Henry VIII’s Will.

 Take-away materials for use in your classroom will also be provided.Book now